aneoconsulting/HIPE/README.md

 1. Fill in the HIPE sources and build directories fields.
 You can chose the build directory you want, but remember that HIPE sources are located on the Hipe subdirectory.
 2. Click on _Configure_ and select the _Visual Studio build tools (Visual Studio 14 2015 Win64)_ build tools then confirm by clicking on the _Finish_ button.
 The configuration will start.
 If not, click again on _Configure_.
 3. An error (Could not find ``HIPE_EXTERNAL`` variable) will occur.
 You will have to fill the ``HIPE_EXTERNAL`` field with the path of the directory where the extracted HipeExternal archive is located.
-The expected directory is the one where the _win64_ is.
+The expected directory is the one containing the _win64_ one.
 4. When the configuration is done, you must click on _Generate_ to create the Visual Studio project files.
 The files will be generated on the selected build directory.

-**Note:** The default target is x64 Debug.

 ### [[..][12]] Linux
 **[TODO]**